Victorian Railways S class (diesel)

 The S class are a class of diesel locomotives built by Clyde Engineering, Granville for the Victorian Railways between 1957 and 1961.

 History

 The S class was based on the Electro-Motive Diesel F7 design and were very similar to the GM12 class then being built by Clyde Engineering for the Commonwealth Railways.
 They were mechanically similar to the 1952 built double ended B class.

+Delivery

 The first order for 10 locomotives were progressively delivered between August 1957 and February 1958.
 The first four took the names and numbers of the recently scrapped S class steam locomotives, with all being named after prominent Victorians.
 An additional eight locomotives were ordered for use on the new North East standard gauge line and delivered between November 1960 and December 1961.

+The first locomotives were built in New South Wales and tested both as light engines (without trains) and later hauling trains, then they were delivered to Wodonga in Victoria and converted to broad gauge on cranes there.
+Later locomotives ran through to Melbourne on the then-under-construction standard gauge mainline.
+S316, the second-to-last, was utilised on a consolidating train (to help settle recently laid ballast) between Wodonga and Seymour on 29 November 1961, then later it and classmate S317 ran an inspection train as far as Sunshine.

+On 3 January 1962 the first through freight trains between Sydney and Melbourne arrived at and departed North Dynon, worked by engines S313, S314, S315, S316 and S317 between Melbourne and Albury in various combinations.
+On 10 April 1962 S317 worked with Victorian carriage 1VFK to test clearances in the newly constructed Spencer Street standard gauge platform, and one of the bogie-mounted brake cylinders fouled the new structure of Platform 2.
+S310, S311 and S312 had been in use on the broad gauge network following delivery, but all three were moved to the standard gauge by 14 April 1962.
+S305 worked on standard gauge from October 1964 for around five months, to allow other engines (starting with S310) to enter South Dynon workshops for maintenance.
+However, the engine failed and so S312 was forced back into service to fill gaps in the roster without undergoing repairs.